Are German Shepherds Aggressive? (The Honest Truth)

 Imagine training a German Shepherd like teaching a squirrel to stash acorns.
 It’s all about positive reinforcement and lots of patience.
 Here’s a treat of knowledge on how to keep your fur-friend from going rogue:

-• Pawsitive Socialization: Introduce your pup to new places, people, and other dogs.
+- Pawsitive Socialization: Introduce your pup to new places, people, other pets and dogs.
 Think of it as inviting your furry friend to a playdate where they learn the art of making pals.

 Common Aggressive Behaviors to Look Out For